KDRAMALOVE KOREAN DRAMA REVIEWS

 Student Melodrama, Grade: B

-- You have to really dig to find some classic oldies on Viki.com; they have literally thousands of Asian shows and movies in their database that aren't promoted at all, and not just from Korea either, but from all over the Asian world.
-While surfing one day I discovered one of fantastic actor Kim Soo Hyun's (My Love From Another Star, The Moon Embracing The Sun, Producer, Will It Snow At Christmas?, Dream High) first dramas, from 2008, a special called Jungle Fish.
+- While web surfing one day I discovered a rare drama of fantastic Korean heartthrob actor Kim Soo Hyun's (My Love From Another Star, The Moon Embracing The Sun, Producer, Will It Snow At Christmas?, Dream High), one of his first dramas, from 2008, a special called Jungle Fish.

 - I smiled when I saw the cast list, and I was ready to watch it instantly: I just love him.
 Not only is Kim Soo Hyun beautiful to look at, he's full of natural charm, sensitivity, humor, and of course acting talent.
 I think once I finished this drama special I've seen everything he's ever made, according to his credits on Wikipedia and elsewhere, including all his feature films too.
 I even watched the episodes of Running Man he made.
-That's when you can tell a true fan: he or she wants to see everything their favorites have made, from the beginning of their career to the present day.
+That's when you can tell a true fan: they want to see everything their favorite actors have made, from the beginning of their career to the present day.
+Just wanting to watch their newest stuff doesn't count in my eyes as someone being a true fan.

 - Jungle Fish 1 is almost a documentary style examination of a typical city high school in Korea, with many different types of teenagers; it's only one episode, with a VERY young Park Bo Young (A Werewolf Boy and Oh My Ghostess) as lead female, though I could barely recognize her at first because she was at the very beginning of her career, too, just like Kim Soo Hyun.
 The show was excellent at showcasing the many pressures high school students face today, including bullying.